The New Beginning in Sendai: Storylines

 Meanwhile, Hiroshi Tanahashi, Hirooki Goto and Katsuyori Shibata would team up to take on Bullet Club's Doc Gallows, Karl Anderson and Tama Tonga as part of a follow-up from The New Beginning in Osaka, where Goto and Shibata lost the IWGP Tag Team Championship to Anderson and Gallows, while Tanahashi lost the IWGP Heavyweight Championship to their stablemate A.J.
 Styles, who instantly after his title win left the country to wrestle at an event in the United Kingdom and was thus absent from The New Beginning in Sendai.
 Another match would see two more Bullet Club representatives, Bad Luck Fale and Yujiro Takahashi, take on Chaos' Kazuchika Okada and Yoshi-Hashi.
 This was part of a storyline, where Okada was both physically and mentally broken after losing to Hiroshi Tanahashi in the main event of Wrestle Kingdom 9 in Tokyo Dome, which led to him going on a streak of "bad luck", including suffering a loss against Fale in a match the following day and being involved in a legitimate car accident.
-Also added to the card was the Ring of Honor (ROH) tag team reDRagon, who would take on Tiger Mask and Jay White, a New Zealander rookie, who replaced Máscara Dorada after he was moved up in the card.
+Also added to the card was the Ring of Honor (ROH) tag team reDRagon, who would take on Tiger Mask and Jay White, a New Zealand rookie, who replaced Máscara Dorada after he was moved up in the card.